-GDC-0276 and Other Selective Inhibitors of Nav1.7 for the Treatment of Pain
+GDC-0276, GDC-0310, and Other Selective Inhibitors of Nav1.7 for the Treatment of Pain

-In December 2011, we entered into a collaborative research and license agreement with Genentech and its affiliate, Roche, to discover and develop selective oral inhibitors of Nav1.7 for the treatment of pain.
-Based on our discovery of Nav1.7 deficiency underlying CIP, we believe that Nav1.7 is a highly-validated target for the treatment of pain.
+In December 2011, we entered into a collaborative research and license agreement with Genentech and its affiliate, F. Hoffman-La Roche Ltd, or Roche, to discover and develop selective oral inhibitors of Nav1.7 for the treatment of pain.
+For a more detailed description of the terms of this agreement with Genentech, see "-Strategic Alliances" below.
+Based on our discovery of Nav1.7 deficiency underlying CIP, we believe that Nav1.7 is a highlyvalidated target for the treatment of pain.
 Our Genentech collaboration is focused on discovering and developing selective oral Nav1.7 inhibitors, which is in contrast to our Teva partnership that is focused on developing a topical drug that targets a number of different sodium channels, including Nav1.7.